leppo119-max/gn-math.github.io/README.md

 # PLEASE DONT DMCA THIS REPOSITORY, NO GAME ASSETS OR INTELLECTUAL PROPERTY IS HOSTED HERE, ALL FILES HERE ARE MADE, AND CODED BY, ME (genizy/breadbb)
 # gn-math.github.io
-gn-math is the best unblocked games site to play at school.
+cokamus games is the best unblocked games site to play at school.
 ## features:
 - hundreds of links (in the discord)
 - games literally NOBODY has: